nofelzizo/SDV_I-ACE/presentation_deck.md

 # SDV_KNK: Pitch Deck Outline (12 Slides)

-This outline provides a structured flow for your final 8-12 slide presentation.
-Use these titles and bullet points for your powerpoint/canva slides.
+This outline provides a structured flow for the  final 12 slide presentation.

 ---